MekhyW/Link-AutoJourney/replit.md

 # Canvas Candidate Analysis Application

 ## Overview
 This is an AI-powered recruitment intelligence platform that integrates with Canvas LMS to analyze student submissions and generate comprehensive candidate reports for technical interviews.
-The application uses Canvas GraphQL API to fetch course data, assignments, and submissions, then employs Claude AI to analyze the quality of student work and provide hiring insights.
+The application uses Canvas REST API to fetch course data, assignments, and submissions, then employs Claude AI to analyze the quality of student work and provide hiring insights.

 ## Project Architecture